nodeschool/munich/README.md

-# munich
+# Munich

-website for nodeschool munich
+website for nodeschool Munich

+## Note on editing the page

+If you want jekyll to serve the page locally with `jekyll serve` make sure you append a `--baseurl ''`!
+See http://jekyllrb.com/docs/github-pages/#project-page-url-structure.